dafny-lang/dafny/docs/_includes/Expressions.md

 OldExpression_ = "old" [ "@" ident ] "(" Expression(allowLemma: true, allowLambda: true) ")"
 ````

-An _old expression_ is used in postconditions or in the body of a method;
+An _old expression_ is used in postconditions or in the body of a method
+or in the body or specification of any two-state function or two-state lemma;
 an _old_ expression with a label is used only in the body of a method at a point
 where the label dominates its use in this expression.